Netanyahu defends planned Gaza City military offensive, says it's the only way to defeat Hamas

 The United States defended Israel, saying it has the right to decide what's best for its security.
 It called the allegations of genocide in Gaza false.

-The U.S. has veto power at the council and can block proposed actions there.
+The U.S. has veto power at the U.N.
+Security Council council and can block proposed actions there.

 Other council members and U.N. officials expressed alarm.
-China called the "collective punishment" of people in Gaza unacceptable.
+China said what it called the "collective punishment" of people in Gaza was unacceptable.
 Russia warned against a "reckless intensification of hostilities."

 "This is no longer a looming hunger crisis; this is starvation," said Ramesh Rajasingham with the U.N. humanitarian office.
 "Humanitarian conditions are beyond horrific.
 We have frankly run out of words to describe it."